 Let your brand be consistent.
 Let the traits align with its voice.
 Ensure the messaging is consistent across all channels.
 Harmonize your brand vision, culture, and message, across all touchpoints in the customer journey.

 These are the 5 elements that define a brand personality framework and examples of brands that fit into these categories.

 A Brand Personality is a human attribute that describes how a brand promotes its product and connects with its target audience.
-It's important for your personality to stand out, be unique and consistent in order to drive effective long-term results.
+It’s important for your personality to stand out, and be unique and consistent in order to drive effective long-term results.